sharankan-c/gap-up-short-backtester/README.md

 The infrastructure was built using a three-step pipeline:
 * **Data Ingestion:** Automated extraction of daily historical screener data directly from FinViz via a Python script to capture all equities hitting the 10% threshold.
-* **Storage:** Aggregation of raw data into a local **DuckDB** database to establish a high-performance foundation for query execution.
+* **Storage:** The raw scraped data is loaded directly into a pandas DataFrame in memory for immediate filtering and manipulation.
-* **Historical Sourcing:** Programmatic connection to the **Interactive Brokers API** to retrieve high-resolution historical price data for each screened ticker, ensuring institutional-grade accuracy.
+* **Historical Sourcing:** Programmatic connection to the **Interactive Brokers API** to retrieve historical price data for each screened ticker, ensuring institutional-grade accuracy.

 ---